-At this time, Jaeger-LeCoultre has released just one hi-res photo of the watch, but it’s quite clear that the Navy SEALs edition of the timepiece differs from the original Master Compressor Diving Pro Geographic only with its case material, color of the depth gauge meter and a scratch-resistant ceramic bezel.
+At this time, Jaeger-LeCoultre has released just one hi-res photo, but it’s clear that the Navy SEALs edition differs from the original Master Compressor Diving Pro Geographic only with its case material, the color of the depth gauge meter and a scratch-resistant ceramic bezel.

-Anyway, it is really nice to have a real diving watch on your wrist.
+Anyway, it is nice to have a real diving tool on your wrist.
 If you can afford one, that is.

-Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs watch’s specification :
+Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs (Q1852670) specification

-Complications: Power reserve indicator, depth meter, date, second time zone with a city selector at 6 o’clock
+Complications: Power reserve indicator, depth meter, date, second time-zone (GMT) with a city selector at 6 o’clock

 Power reserve: 48 hours